Top Things NOT to Do in Guangzhou, China

 Transport choices impact your day.
 Licensed taxis display company logos—unmarked cars risk overcharging.
 For short trips in the historic Liwan area, buses beat crowded subway cars.

-See also 10 Things NOT to Do in Los Angeles, CA
+See also Best Things to Do in Batam: Your Ultimate Travel Guide

 Today's travelers thrive by blending curiosity with caution.
 Avoid discussing sensitive topics at tea houses like Luk Yu.
 Instead, ask about lychee desserts or ceramic traditions.
 These adjustments transform potential blunders into bridges with local culture.